openeuler-mirror/docs/docs/en/docs/Installation/faqs.md

 Check whether the installation source is abnormal.
 Use the new installation source.

-## How Do I Manually Enable the Kdump Service?
+## Kdump Service Fails to Be Enabled

 ### Symptom